darthho/task_management_app/README.md

 # Task Management App

-### To run this application locally, first clone the project and run
+### To run this application locally, first clone the project and run this

 ```sh
 npm install
 ```

-### After the downloading is done, run tis on your terminal to setup your database
+### After the downloading is done, run this on your terminal to setup your database

 ```sh
 json-server -w ./data/db.json